 Upload a resume including any past work in theatre

 Upload a short essay on your general background, theatrical interests and hopes, and why you are interest in study within the Department of Theatre & Dance.

 The application is due no later than one week before your chosen audition date.

-The 2018 on-campus audition/interview dates for admission and full scholarship consideration for the 2018 Fall semester are:
+The 2024 on-campus audition/interview date for admission and full scholarship consideration for the 2024 Fall semester are:

 The musical theatre program ONLY offers auditions on-campus on these dates.
 Auditions on other on-campus days are for other programs only.

-On your audition day, you will participate in group improvisation exercises as well as present a monologue.
+On your audition day, you will participate in group dance class as well as present a monologue and a song.
 In person auditions are required for all students who live within a 150 mile radius of Memphis.
 Students who are unable to travel to campus should apply online and will be given instructions about how to submit their electronic audition following the completion of the departmental application.
-In 2017-2018 students may complete their audition regionally by participating in the Undergraduate College auditions at the following festivals:
+Auditions must be received no later than March 16, 2024 for scholarship consideration.